reTHINK-project/startup/README.md

-This Repo is dedicated to help newcomers to reTHINK giving an overview about reTHINK Framework and some guidelines about where to start.
+This Repo is dedicated to help newcomers to reTHINK giving an overview about reTHINK Framework and some guidelines about where to start reading.

 ## reTHINK Framework Overview